 How can native peoples in Northwest BC become masters in their own house?
 And, how can economic dependency be eliminated?
-In the remaining sections of this chapter I first offer an approach that can develop preliminary answers to the foregoing questions, as originally proffered by the SNDS Think Tank (Nyce, 2003), and relate them to an unlikely source: globalization.
-In the two remaining sections, I then develop more fully the concept of economic literacy, and finally conclude with a brief discussion of the implications of the analysis.
+In this paper we further develop the answers to the foregoing questions proffered by the SNDS Think Tank (Nyce, 2003) and relate them to an unlikely source: globalization.